epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-24-telegram-bot-loop-bash.markdown

 #### Preface

-Would it be nice if we can have help udage for our script ?
+Would it be nice if we can have help usage for our script ?

 {% highlight bash %}
 % cd ~/Documents/cupubot/bash